Our Leadership

 For Sam, AIM at Melanoma is a labor of love, and the family has one over-arching goal: to end melanoma.
 AIM’s success is a testament to their hard work and the enduring spirit of hope and helping others that Charlie left behind.

 In her public policy work, Sam supports state legislators in introducing and passing indoor tanning device legislation.
 She led the effort in California that resulted in 2011 in the passage of the first bill to ban minors under 18 from using tanning devices.
 She is a public speaker and prolific writer on the impact of indoor tanning legislation, risks, and restrictions, with an emphasis on tanning’s effect on minors.
-In addition to her public policy work on indoor tanning legislation, she oversees AIM’s effort to support oral parity and step therapy legislation on the
+In addition to her public policy work on indoor tanning legislation, she oversees AIM’s effort to support oral parity and step therapy legislation on the state and federal levels.

 In her advocacy role at AIM, Sam sits on a variety of governmental and non-profit working groups and committees where she advocates for the melanoma community, including NCCN, SWOG, and ECOG, and the ASCO’s systemic therapy melanoma working group.
 She is frequently asked by researchers and industry to share the patient perspective on topics of importance to their research.